 You can claim the cost of premiums you pay for insurance against the loss of your income.
 You must include any payment you receive under such a policy on your tax return.

-If your income protection is tied to another insurance product such as life insurance, you will only be able to claim the part of the premium attributed to the income protection benefit.
+If your income protection is tied to another insurance product (such as life, trauma or critical care insurance), you can only claim that part of your premium that is attributed to the income protection benefit.
+Your insurer should be able to advise you of this amount.

 The ATO says

-Australia’s income tax system is based on self-assessment.
-This means that information you provide to the ATO is initially accepted as being true and correct when you lodge your tax return and other forms on which you disclose your tax liability.
-The self-assessment system places the onus on you to ensure your tax return complies with taxation laws.
+As Australia’s income tax system is based on self-assessment, the information you provide to the ATO is initially accepted as being true and correct.
+This places the onus on you to ensure your tax return complies with taxation laws and that you can support the claims that you make.

-The ATO recommends keeping your written evidence for five years after you lodge your return.
+The ATO generally requires you to keep your written evidence for at least five years after you lodge your tax return.

-- Taxpayers are making mistakes when claiming insurance.
-It is hard to know what is or isn’t allowable, and what portion of insurance is claimable
+- It can be hard to know what is or isn’t allowable, and what portion of insurance is claimable.
+This can result in Taxpayers making mistakes when claiming a tax deduction for their insurance expenses.

-- You may be able to claim part of your home insurance as an ‘occupancy expense’ tax deduction
+- In limited circumstances, you may be able to claim part of your home insurance as an ‘occupancy expense’ tax deduction.

-- If you use your car for both personal and work purposes you will need to apportion any car expenses and not claim the personal component
+- If you use your car for both personal and work purposes you will need to apply the log book method to apportion any car expenses, including insurance, so as to not claim the personal component.
+No deduction for insurance is available if you use the cents per kilometre method.

-- You can claim the cost of income protection premiums you pay for insurance against the loss of your income
+- You can claim the cost of income protection premiums you pay where this is not paid from your superannuation.

-- Australia’s income tax system is based on self-assessment, meaning that you are accountable for working out how much you can claim
+- Australia’s income tax system is based on self-assessment, meaning that you are accountable for the accuracy of all amounts included in your tax return, and must be able to provide evidence to support how you arrived at these numbers.

 This post was brought to you by Budget Direct Home Insurance